Introduction

 The runtime is capable of inferring the types for the state and messages out of the type signatures of

 our update logic and view logic.
-The state is initialized leveraging Default
+The state is initialized leveraging Default, as we described earlier.

-.
+Notice also that run can fail and, therefore, it returns an iced::Result.
 If all we are doing is run the

-application, we can return this result directly in main
+application, we can return this result directly in main.

 And that should be it!
 Have fun counting things for 300 million years—at least!